Mission Statement

 Diversity

 It is a fundamental goal of our education to lead students to an understanding of the common humanity of all the world’s peoples, transcending the stereotypes, prejudices, and divisive barriers of classification by sex, race and nationality.
-We most emphatically reject racism in all its forms, and embrace the principles of common humanity expressed by the founder of Waldorf education, Rudolf Steiner: “[We] must cast aside the division into races.
+We emphatically reject racism in all its forms, and embrace the principles of common humanity expressed by the founder of Waldorf education, Rudolf Steiner: “[We] must cast aside the division into races.
 [We] must seek to unite people of all races and nations, and to bridge the divisions and differences between various groups of people. “

 Association of Waldorf Schools of North America (AWSNA)